-Added value: this area is an explorer’s paradise, thus it is highly regarded for the walking safari experience.
+Added value: this area is an explorer’s paradise, and it is highly regarded for the walking safari experience.
 You get very close to Africa by touching, hearing and feeling it.
 It teems with wildlife and is still very uncommercialised.
 A bit more …

 The Serengeti & Masai Mara, Tanzania & Kenya.

-Experience: ancient force of nature on epic scale.
+Experience: epic, ancient force of nature.